jogleasonjr/packer-arch/README.md

 ## Packer-Arch

-Packer script to generate throwaway Arch Linux VMWare images to my liking.
+Packer template and scripts to generate Arch Linux virtual machines to my liking.
 These include:
-  * VMWare tools (for copy/paste and screen resizing)
+  * VMWare/VirtualBox tools (for copy/paste and screen resizing)
   * i3-gaps window manager
   * rofi launcher (try typing `day` or `night` into it)
   * compton compositor